reincas/Lanthanide/docs/internals.md

 objects, and `energy` the energy of the state.
 The short string representation of a state in intermediate coupling is that of its SLJ component with largest weight.
 Note that this can result in more than one state with exactly the same label.
 The long representation of a state lists the SLJ components with their weight in descending order.
-In order to limit the length of the representation strings, the method `StateJ.long()` can be called with the optional argument `min_weight` to include only SLJ components with at least the given weight in the representation string.
+In order to limit the length of the representation strings, the method `StateJ.long()` may be called with an optional argument `min_weight` to include only SLJ components with at least the given weight in the representation string.
 The following sample code takes the intermediate states of Er<sup>3+</sup> and prints long string representations of all states: